Department of Africa, Oceania and the Americas

 In 1946 Ethnography became a department in its own right with Braunholtz as its first keeper.
 For the next 24 years, the department grappled with the problem of trying to adequately store and display its growing collection.
 Three further collections were added to it through some of the most prominent private collectors of ethnographic objects.
 The first came from the widow of H.G.
 Beasley, in 1944, the second from W.O.
 Oldman.
 A selection of the vast amount of material amassed by Sir Henry Wellcome was donated by the Wellcome Historical Medical Museum in 1954.

 Adrian Digby became keeper in 1953.
 He was chiefly interested in the Maya, although he had responsibility for the archaeology and ethnography of the whole of the Americas.
-He excavated the site of Las Cuevas in Honduras in 1957.
+He excavated the site of Las Cuevas in Belize in 1957.
 William Fagg, keeper from 1969, had joined the department just before the Second World War and went on to become an eminent authority in African art.

 By the end of the 1960s a solution to the department's lack of space was found.
 A building was acquired in Shoreditch to accommodate the reserve collections, while space in London’s Burlington Gardens also became available.
 This became the Museum of Mankind, the department's exhibition area and administrative centre.
 A library and study room were also set up in this building and a museum shop and lecture theatre added.